esthy07/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 7-everybody adds execution permission to the owner ,the group owner and the other users
+File 8-James_Bond sets the permissions to the file hello